yohasebe/openai-chat-api-workflow/README.md

 **Speech-to-Text Conversion**

-The Whisper API can convert speech into text in a variety of languages.
-Please refer to the [Whisper API FAQ](https://help.openai.com/en/articles/7031512-whisper-api-faq) for available languages and other limitations.

 - Method 1: Press the `Voice Input` button on the web UI
 - Method 2: Alfred textbox → keyword (`openai-speech`)